grantcurell/projects/Understand and Run LINPACK/README.md

 where

 - **-n <size of the matrix>**: Determines the size of the problem matrix to be solved
 - **-m <memory size in Mbytes>**: If you're familiar with `HPL.dat` this option may confuse you because it isn't present.
 What this does is allow you to control the size of the problem matrix by specifying the total amount of memory dedicated to matrix storage across all nodes instead of specifying `-n`.
 When you set `-m` to 50000 Mbytes, you're instructing the application to use matrices that, when combined, fit within 50 GB of memory for their storage.
 The block size (`-b`) parameter, set to 256 in the example, defines the size of the sub-matrix or "block" used by the HPL algorithm during matrix factorization.
-TODO - add reference.
 - **-b <block size>**: Specifies the block size used by the HPL algorithm
 - **-p <grid row dimension>**: Sets the rows dimension of the process grid
 - **-q <grid column dimension>**: Sets the columns dimension of the process grid